Tarandir/Dotfiles/README.md

 Optional: ``sudo EDITOR=nano visudo``
 ``<YOUR_USERNAME_HERE> ALL=(ALL) NOPASSWD: /usr/bin/wg-quick up <YOUR_WG_INTERFACE_HERE>, /usr/bin/wg-quick down <YOUR_WG+INTERFACE_HERE>``
 + **Bluetooth and Volume control**
-replace the Mac address and trhe alt Alias if you want a custom alias for that specific device.
+replace the Mac address and the alt Alias if you want a custom alias for that specific device.
 Scroll on the module to change volume
 + **Keyboard layout indicator**
 Toggle is set to Shift+Alt
 + **Power Off button**